 Bandeirante's rating considers that EDB has corporate governance practices that are above the average of Latin American issuers.
 EDB is a publicly listed company with shares traded on the Novo Mercado of Bovespa.
-While its shares are only traded on the Sao Paulo stock exchange, the company has undertaken several steps beyond what is legally required to adapt the U.S. Sarbanes-Oxley act as part of its commitment of practicing superior standards of corporate governance.
+While its shares are only traded on the Sao Paulo stock exchange, the company undertook several steps beyond what is legally required to adapt the US Sarbanes-Oxley Act as part of its commitment of practicing superior standards of corporate governance.

-EDB's Board of Directors is made up of eight members, of which four are considered independent (two appointed by minority shareholders).
-The board relies on three support committees: Audit, Sustainability and Corporate Governance, and Compensation.
-The Audit and the Sustainability Committees are permanent in nature and are comprised of three members where at least one is independent.
-There is also a Fiscal Council composed of three members and three alternates elected for a maximum term of one year; however, this committee is non-permanent and convened only when requested by shareholders.
+EDB's Board of Directors is made up of eight members, of which three are considered independent.
+The board relies on four support committees: Audit, Sustainability, Corporate Governance and Related Parties, and Compensation.
+The Audit, the Sustainability and the Corporate Governance and Related Parties Committees are permanent in nature and are comprised of three members where at least one is independent.
+There is also a Fiscal Council composed of three members and three alternates elected for a maximum term of one year; however, it is non-permanent and convened only when requested by shareholders.